 Columbiana is a somewhat small city located in the state of Ohio.
 With a population of 6,291 people and two constituent neighborhoods, Columbiana is the 230th largest community in Ohio.

 Columbiana is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Columbiana is a city of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Columbiana who work in sales jobs (16.37%), office and administrative support (11.56%), and management occupations (10.95%).
+There are especially a lot of people living in Columbiana who work in sales jobs (15.32%), management occupations (13.12%), and office and administrative support (11.19%).

-Columbiana is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Columbiana does not have a public transit system used by locals to get to and from work.

 The people who call Columbiana home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Columbiana residents report their race to be White, followed by Asian.
-Important ancestries of people in Columbiana include Irish, English, Italian, and Polish.
+The greatest number of Columbiana residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Columbiana include Irish, Italian, English, and Polish.

 The most common language spoken in Columbiana is English.
-Other important languages spoken here include Italian and French.
+Other important languages spoken here include Italian and Spanish.